railcar88/railcar88.github.io/contact-us/index.rst

         <h2>Services</h2>

-        We specialize in Elixir and Python.
+        We specialize in Haskell and Python.
 Contact us for your next software development project.
 We'd be happy to help.

         <h3><a href="mailto:scott.scites@railcar88.com">Email</a></h3>